Xentrk/x3mRouting/README.md

 ````

 #### dnsmasq Method with autoscan
-Search dnsmasq.log file for domains that contain the keyword "amazon" and create the IPSET list AMAZON using the dnsmasq method
+Search dnsmasq.log file for domains that contain the keyword "amazon" and create the IPSET list AMAZON from the domains collected using the dnsmasq method.
+You can view the domains collected by looking at the corresponding entry in **/jffs/configs/dnsmasq.conf.add** or by looking at the script entry in **/jffs/scripts/nat-start**

 ````
 sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 AMAZON autoscan=amazon
 ````

-Search dnsmasq.log file for domains that contain the keywords "amazonaws", "netflix" and "nflx" and create the IPSET list AMZ_NFLX using the dnsmasq method
+Search dnsmasq.log file for domains that contain the keywords "amazonaws", "netflix" and "nflx" and create the IPSET list AMZ_NFLX using the dnsmasq method.

     sh /jffs/scripts/x3mRouting/x3mRouting.sh ALL 1 AMZ_NFLX autoscan=amazonaws,netflix,nflx

 #### Manual Method
-The manual method is used for IPSET lists created from a file in the save/restore directory containing IPv4 addresses and/or IPv4 CIDR format.
+The manual method is used to create IPSET lists from files in **/opt/tmp** containing the IPv4 addresses and/or IPv4 CIDR format.

 Route all traffic matching IPSET list WIMIPCOM to VPN Client 1.